Julian-Heng/BitBar-Scripts/README.md

 Displays memory usage in GiB, memory usage in MiB and swap usage.

 #### now-playing.sh
 Displays current song information as well as opening up iTunes or Spotify.
+Able to pause/play, skip to next track or previous track.

 #### temp-stats.sh
 Displays current CPU temperature in celcius and in fahrenheit.
 Requires [osx-cpu-temp](osx-cpu-temp) to be installed in `/usr/local/bin`